pantisaz/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 CodeBook
 ========

-This Code Book describes the data used in run_analysis.R and the different variables, files and operations used to obtain the required 'Tidy Data'
+This Code Book describes the data, variables and files used in run_analysis.R to obtain the required 'Tidy Data'

+This Code Book also assumes you have read the Project's README.md

 The Samsung Data
 ================